Duchenne Muscular Dystrophy:Why Gene Transfer?

 Slow Dmd

-Potential to Slow or Stop Duchenne
+Potential to Slow or Stop Genetic Diseases

 Potential Impact